dlebansais/Easly-Language/Doc/Nodes/Expression/AgentExpression.md

 <b>end</b>
 </pre>

 Note that `My Type` is optional.
 If not provided, the feature is obtained from the class itself, directly or through inheritance.
-If the optional type is provided, it must be a class type, a tuple type, or a generic type with constraints, for which `My Feature` can be resolved to an existing feature.
+If the optional type is provided, it must be a class type or a generic type with constraints, for which `My Feature` can be resolved to an existing feature.

 Also, since the feature is specified by name, an agent expression cannot refer to an indexer.
 On the other hand, there can be only one indexer in a class, therefore the concept of agent is meaningless for them.